arraysyams/arraysyams/README.md

 - 👋 Hi, I’m @arraysyams
 - 👀 I’m interested in JavaScript (mostly)
 - 🌱 I’m currently learning JavaScript, HTML, CSS, PHP, and Python
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ Currently, this GitHub profile is only used for experimantal purposes
 - 📫 How to reach me: Currently, I live on East Java, Indonesia, Earth, Solar System, Milkyway Galaxy

 <!---